rhino15/Endpoint/README.md

 cd endpoint && npm install
 ```

-3. Within `endpoint` on the command line, run "npm start" this runs a service on localhost port `3000`.
+3. Within `endpoint` on the command line, run `npm start` this runs a service on localhost port `3000`.

 4. It automatically opens the browser with the url: `localhost:3000`